 Tattoo removal – If you’re tired of a particular tattoo, for whatever reason, try turning it into invisible ink, we have the premium choice for any color of tattoo removing.

 Toenail Fungus – Condition in which the nail develops a yellow-white spot under the tip of the toenail, eventually causing major discoloration of the nail and ultimately causing it to thicken and decompose.

 Varicose Vein – Varicose veins are very common, in fact, as many as 60 percent of people have them once they reach a certain age.
 They are veins, usually located on the legs and ankles, that have become enlarged, twisted, and swollen.
 Varicose veins are usually darker, purple-blue lines found on the legs.
 When the valves in your veins become weak, blood can pool in your legs, causing pressure and red, blue, or purple lines throughout your legs.

 Ulcer– broken down skin on the bottom (plantar) region of the foot.
-Foot ulcers can be caused from diabetes (most commonly) but also a vascular insufficiency.
-These can lead to loss limbs
+Diabetes causes most foot ulcers, as well as vascular insufficiency.
+These can lead to lost limbs.

-Warts on the Foot– At Beaver Valley Foot Clinic we offer Laser wart removal which is a kid friendly alternative to painful scarier options.
+Warts on the Foot– At Beaver Valley Foot Clinic we offer Laser wart removal.
+This is a kid friendly alternative to painful scarier options.
 Laser treatment for warts is well tolerated by even very small children (and big babies!).
-Combined with special acid to treat warts, the treatment time is cut down considerable.
+Combined with special acid to treat warts, this cuts down the treatment time considerably.